 Another significant finding that warrants attention is the severity of carbon monoxide poisoning, which is as serious as explosions or fires.
-Our analysis of the current literature and data reveals that Eastern Europe has the highest age-standardized mortality rate in the world for such incidents, ranging from 19.8 to 23 deaths per 1,000,000 people annually.
+Our analysis of the current literature and data reveals that Eastern Europe (ES, LT, LV, UA, BY, RU) has the highest agestandardized mortality rate in the world for such incidents, ranging from 19.8 to 23 deaths per 1,000,000 people annually.
 This equates to several thousand deaths each year.
-While the figures in Central and Western Europe are less severe, they still account for hundreds of deaths annually.
+While the figures in the remaining European states are less severe, they still account for hundreds of deaths annually.
 Results on other types of accidents are more difficult to frame: the best data available is the EuroSafe Injuries Database (IDB), but this does not categorise injuries in such a way as to allow us to make a clear determination for the purposes of this report.
 Moreover, the current database only encompasses a handful of Member States fully cooperate with EuroSafe.